geneontology/noctua-repl/README.md

 - 'manager' the bbop-rest-manager with bbop-reponse-minerva
 - 'show' function to display objects more intelligently

-Auto-variables--these are attempted to be sent after every call.
+Auto-variables--these are attempted to be set after every call.

 - 'token'
 - 'model'